Loading

 Future wildfire projections suggest a longer fire season, an increase in wildfire frequency, and an expansion of the area susceptible to fire.
 Increases in average temperature and frequency, duration, and severity of heat waves will also add to the extension of the fire season, especially in sites with variable and decreasing snowpack.

-Sea-level rise projections in the North Coast range widely due to geologic activity within the region.
-Projections along the southern portion of the region estimate between 1.5–2.3 feet of sea-level rise by 2050, and 4.1–7.6 feet by 2100 (with the possibility of 10.5 feet under the extreme sea-level rise scenario).
-In contrast, due to tectonic uplift, the northern portion of this region has lower projected rates in the forthcoming decades (0.7–1.5 feet by 2050), and projections of 2.5–5.9 feet by 2100, with the possibility for 9.3 feet under the extreme scenario.
+Sea level rise projections in the North Coast range widely due to geologic activity within the region.
+Projections along the southern portion of the region (Humboldt Bay) estimate between 2.4–3.9 feet of sea level rise by 2100, with slim potential for a rise as high as 7.3 feet.
+In contrast, due to tectonic uplift, the northern portion of this region (Crescent City) has lower projected rates of 0.8–2.3 feet by 2100, with slim potential for a rise as high as 5.6 feet.

 More on this Region